gchen2016/Finding_Better_Lane_Lines/README.md

  <p></p>

 ### 6) Still Room for Improvement
 Okay, not too bad.
 But there are a obvious limitations to the current algorithm.
-For example, take a loot at this picture:
+For example, take a look at this picture:
  <figure>
  <img src="readme_images/example11.png"/>
 </figure>